What happens in counselling?

 Can I pay online?

 Paying online is the easiest and safest way to pay.
-You would make the payment to arrive the day before each session.

 Is counselling confidential?